 - The removed fuel (spent nuclear fuel) still contains about 96% of reusable material (it must be removed due to decreasing kinf of an assembly).

-- Annual natural uranium consumption of this reactor is about 250 tonnes of natural uranium (to produce of about 25 tonnes of enriched uranium).
+- This reactor's annual natural uranium consumption is about 250 tons of natural uranium (to produce about 25 tons of enriched uranium).

-- Annual enriched uranium consumption of this reactor is about 25 tonnes of enriched uranium.
+- The annual enriched uranium consumption of this reactor is about 25 tonnes of enriched uranium.

-- Annual fissile material consumption of this reactor is about 1 005 kg.
+- The annual fissile material consumption of this reactor is about 1 005 kg.

-- Annual matter consumption of this reactor is about 1.051 kg.
+- The annual matter consumption of this reactor is about 1.051 kg.

-- But it corresponds to about 3 200 000 tons of coal burned in coal-fired power plant per year.
+- But it corresponds to about 3 200 000 tons of coal burned in coal-fired power plants per year.

 See also: Fuel Consumption